top of page

 Tell me a little bit about yourself.
 How do you introduce yourself to someone new?

-I share that I am a family health educator and my focus is sleep coaching for children and adults.
+I share that I am a family health educator and my focus is sleep coaching for babies, children and teens.
 My master’s degree is in Chinese Medicine and my career has always tracked towards complementary alternative medicine and natural wellness.
-That’s how I arrived at using essential oils to support comprehensive sleep coaching!

 I’m at my happiest and best when I feel like I’m helping someone or everyone find inner or outer peace — you know, humankind, the animal kingdom, and the planet.